 Protective Foam - Options, Design and Manufacture

-Barum and Dewar can advise and select the optimum grade of foam to provide best possible protection for your equipment.
-We manufacture using closed cell polyethylene Zotefoams which offers increased rigidity, higher temperature resistance, good durability and resistantance to fluids.
+Our bespoke packaging solutions use optimum grade foam to provide the best possible protection for your equipment.
+We manufacture using closed cell polyethylene Zotefoams that allow for increased rigidity, temperature resistance, good durability and resistance to fluids.

 We also offer cost effective open cell foams where their use is appropriate.

-Barum & Dewar use the latest Creo 3D computer aided design (CAD) modelling software from PTC to create foam layouts.
+Barum & Dewar offer fully customisable designs using the latest Creo 3D Computer-Aided Design (CAD) modelling software to create a virtual prototype of your packaging.

-Apertures matching contents to be protected are modelled to create a virtual prototype.
-If client content 3D CAD data is available it can be assembled into the design to realistically visualise how the final insert will appear.
+If client content 3D CAD data is available, it can be assembled into the design to realistically visualise how the final insert will appear.

-Our engineers create innovative designs ensuring foam inserts are as small as possible whilst offering good protection, resulting in a final case that is cost effective and user friendly.
+Our expert engineers will create foam inserts that are as small as possible whilst still offering optimum protection, resulting in a final case that is both cost effective and user-friendly.

-With our quotations, we present detailed drawings to clients so our proposals can be easily appreciated.
+With our quotations, we present detailed drawings to clients so our proposals can be easily interpreted.

-Before dispatch inserts are cleaned, heat sealed and bonded into cases where required and finally quality inspected.
+Before dispatch, all foam inserts are cleaned, heat sealed and bonded into cases where required, and finally, quality inspected.